 Upload high-quality images of your art, talk about the latest news about your art business, engage with other people on Twitter, use hashtags, and create a professional Twitter profile.
 Once you get used to these basics, it is essential to be consistent with your marketing efforts.

 Now that you know the basics of Twitter marketing, let’s talk a little more about each strategy to grow your Twitter following faster.

 What is branding on Twitter?

 Branding your art business is done by developing strategies that make it easy for people to recognize your art and your tweets.
 Your brand is more than a logo.
 It is a reflection of your art business’s mission and values.

 Here are some tips that will help you to build your brand on Twitter:

-Twitter Handle – Your Twitter username or handle is your identity and will be the first thing that people see on Twitter and represents your art business or artist’s name.
+Twitter Handle – Your Twitter username or handle is your identity and will be the first thing people see on Twitter and represent your art business or artist’s name.

 Many artists use their name for the domain name of their artist website.